slowli/tracing-toolbox/capture/README.md

 **Documentation:**
 [![crate docs (main)](https://img.shields.io/badge/main-yellow.svg?label=docs)](https://slowli.github.io/tracing-toolbox/tracing_capture/)

-This crate provides a [tracing] [`Layer`] to capture tracing spans as they occur.
-The captured spans can then be used for testing assertions (e.g., "Did a span with a specific name / target / … occur?
+This crate provides a [tracing] [`Layer`] to capture tracing spans and events as they occur.
+The captured spans and events can then be used for testing assertions (e.g., "Did a span with a specific name / target / … occur?
 What were its fields?
 Was the span closed?
 How many times the span was entered?" and so on).